simbo1905/junit-js/README.md

 This is a fork of https://github.com/benjiman/junit-js to get it up onto maven central.

-This original version was tested on JDK1.8 as the Nashorn is 10x faster than Rhino in testing the JavaScript cryptography of [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).
+Early versions were tested on JDK1.8 as the Nashorn is 10x faster than Rhino in testing the JavaScript cryptography of [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).

 Nashorn is now deprecated and will be removed from the JDK.
 OpenJDK supports a faster polygot compiler called GraalVM.
-The master code now attempts to use GraalVM, then falls back to Nashorn, then falls back to Rhino.
+From release 1.1.0 the code now attempts to use GraalVM, then falls back to Nashorn, then falls back to Rhino.

-Note that GraalVM on OpenJDK 11 needs openjdk to be configured to use GraalVM as its compiler to be fast else it will be slower than Nashorn.
+Note that the Graal scripting engine on OpenJDK 11 needs openjdk to be configured to use Graal as its compiler else it will be slower than Nashorn.
 I found this easy to do on the commandline but not easy to do in an IDE.
 See the following articles:

 https://medium.com/graalvm/graalvms-javascript-engine-on-jdk11-with-high-performance-3e79f968a819